 Overall, the United States spends over $100 billion on cancer care, which is expected to rise to over $150 billion by 2020.
-Though the panel noted that many of these drugs have had transformative qualities for so many types of cancer, especially immunotherapy drugs and other emerging treatments, the cost is unmanageable for the average American.
+Though the panel noted that many of these drugs have had transformative qualities for so many types of cancer, especially emerging treatments, the cost is unmanageable for the average American.
 Such financial toxicity leads to patients skipping or delaying treatment, which can lead to shortened survival.

 With this in mind, the panel met with various focus groups including patients, health care providers, health insurance providers, leaders in pharmaceuticals, and government representatives from agencies like the National Cancer Institute.
 The goal was to develop recommendations to drive improvements in both the value of these cancer drugs and their cost.